PowerShellMafia/PowerSploit/README.md

 Injects shellcode into the process ID of your choosing or within PowerShell locally.

+#### `Invoke-ShellcodeMSIL`

+Execute shellcode within the context of the running PowerShell process without making any Win32 function calls.

 ## ScriptModification

 **Modify and/or prepare scripts for execution on a compromised machine.**